 [OFFICIAL ENGLISH TRANSLATION]

-The appeal of the reassessments established under the Income Tax Act for the 2009, 2010 and 2011 taxation years is dismissed with costs in favour of the respondent, and the penalties imposed are confirmed to be justified according to the attached reasons for judgment.
+The appeal from the assessments made under the Income Tax Act for the 1993 and 1994 taxation years is dismissed, with costs, in accordance with the attached Reasons for Judgment.

 Translation certified true